7vk/Car-game-pygame/README.md

 # Car-game-pygame
-To run the file pygame should be installed on your device.
+To run the file pygame and playsound modules should be installed on your device.